robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 Che ormai le carte fossero scoperte, lo prova il [dialogo](https://gemini.google.com/share/454f6850b456) con Gemini (2025-05-28) qui [trascritta](data/329-the-real-reason-why-putin-is-so-hated-gemini.txt#?target=_blank).
 Perché se le cose sono note anche a Gemini 2.5 (il più fast & simple, dei chatbot moderni) pur definendole "controverse" ma nella loro interpretazione, c'è veramente poco su cui scommettere senza giocarsi reputazione e credibilità.
 Due pilastri sui quali l'intera presidenza Trump si basa.

++

+### Money laundering and Ukraine default

+As of April 2025, total assistance allocated by Europe to Ukraine stands at $157B, which is $26B more than the U.S., which has provided more military aid, instead.

 ...

+#### How much money are we talking about?

+- **$183B** -- from the emergency U.S. fund allocated to support Ukraine.
+So far, the United States has disbursed $83.4B in funding and equipment, including $67B in military assistance.

+- **$174B** -- Congress initially appropriated this amount through five Ukraine supplemental appropriation acts enacted in fiscal years 2022 through 2024.
+Of this, $164B was for Operation Atlantic Resolve, and $11B for other, primarily humanitarian, purposes.
+Additional funds of $20B were allocated from annual agency appropriations and $1.1B from other supplemental appropriation acts.

+- **$120B** -- from the Kiel Institute, a German think tank, estimates that the United States has provided this amount in aid.

+- **$200B** -- the EU and its Member States have made available financial, military, humanitarian, and refugee assistance to Ukraine.

+...

+#### The AML events chain to the default

+- Q1/2023 -- The arrival of nearly 100 accountants in Kiev to audit the use of American aid, and the month-long booking at a luxury hotel by the U.S.

+- Q2/2023 -- The Accounting Chamber of Ukraine, with U.S. support, also organized two audits of American financial aid, with 25 trained auditors.

+- Q2/2025 -- A notable case illustrating the consequences of AML enforcement involved the arrest of a Ukrainian entrepreneur suspected of laundering hundreds of millions of euros through real estate in France and Monaco.
+This investigation uncovered illicit profits from illegal weapons sales and the sale of shares in a defence company.
+French authorities froze assets worth €57 million, intending to return them to Ukraine.

+- Q2/2025 -- State Department and Treasury, Rubio's demand for justification of every cent spent, and the arrest of a member of the "kleptocrat class" at the Romanian border are likely interconnected events suggesting increased scrutiny of how U.S. aid is being utilized in Ukraine.

+- Q2/2025 -- The news about Ukraine's specific state-bond default on its GDP-linked sovereign debt payment of $665 million to holders of the warrants, marking the first default on these instruments.

++

 ### The drones attack to Russia nuclear facilities